Natural Wellness: The Health Benefits of Daily CBD Use

 Your endocannabinoid system is a network of messengers and receptors that regulate the way your body functions, the communication system between your body and brain.
 The messengers, called cannabinoids, bind with the receptors located throughout your body.
 The cannabinoids made in your body are endocannabinoids.
 Although your body makes endocannabinoids (2-AG and anandamide) as needed, they are quickly broken down by enzymes.
 Your endocannabinoid system is responsible for regulating:

 The cannabinoids in cannabis are exogenous cannabinoids, meaning cannabinoids from an outside source.
 Exogenous cannabinoids are found in CBD, the extract of hemp and marijuana plants.
-The reason we offer CBD from non-GMO, pesticide free hemp is because of it’s potential to assist in endocannabinoid system balance.
+The reason we offer CBD from non-GMO, naturally sourced hemp is because of it’s potential to assist in endocannabinoid system balance.
 Researchers today believe many health problems could be caused by endocannabinoid deficiencies.

 CBDistillery uses CBD from hemp because the CBD extracted from marijuana contains high levels of THC (5-30 percent tetrahydrocannabinol).
 THC is the cannabinoid responsible for marijuana’s psychoactive effects.
 The CBD (cannabidiol) from hemp contains only trace amounts of THC (0.30 percent or less).
 These trace amounts are not enough to cause any intoxication, even if large amounts are ingested.
 CBD from hemp provides the same level of endocannabinoid system support without the high or the risk of marijuana’s potential side effects.
 Some of the side effects of marijuana include: